-Cost: ~100 pesos per person
+Cost: ~100 pesos / 5 usd per person

 Come for dinner, drinks, or just the view.
-You can buy tickets in the lobby for 90 pesos to head to the observation deck, or you can go to the restaurant, one floor lower, for free.
+You can buy tickets for the observation deck for 90 pesos or you can go to the restaurant, one floor lower, for free.

 5. Try Craft Beer at a Local Brewery

-My favorite brewery on the list is HOP 2, but I really enjoyed our visit to La Graciela and The Tasting Room as well.
+My favorite brewery on the list is HOP 2 but I really enjoyed our visit to La Graciela and The Tasting Room as well.